• Skip to primary navigation

 • Press

-New Nordic Haddock on Shredded Vegetables with Almond Gremolata
+Baked Haddock and Shredded Vegetables with Almond Gremolata

-When I first started researching New Nordic Cuisine, I wasn’t sure I could find a recipe suitable for the home chef or for this blog.
-I discovered gorgeous, earthy-looking plates of stuff that I honestly didn’t even know were edible: tartare of Swedish horse, pancakes of almond potatoes and pig blood, ant salt, beach grass, hay, bee wax ice cream…you get the picture.
+When I first started researching New Nordic Cuisine I wasn't sure I'd succeed in finding a recipe suitable for the home chef or for this blog.
+What I did find were gorgeous, earthy-looking plates of stuff that I didn't even recognize as food: tartare of Swedish horse, potatoes and pig blood, ant salt, beach grass, hay, bees-wax ice cream...you get the picture.

-The concept of “New Nordic” was developed by a bunch of Scandinavian chefs who decided to take “eating locally and sustainably” to heart – to live and cook in tune with the seasons and in harmony with nature.
-It’s a philosophy that I love, but being a strict “locavore” is not easy, especially when you’re a chef that lives in Denmark, Finland, Norway, Iceland or Sweden – where the winters are relentlessly long and frigid!
-Still, for some chefs, the challenges of the native climate have spurred their creativity and intensified their resolve to cook what nature has to offer.
+The concept of "New Nordic" was developed by a bunch of Scandinavian chefs who decided to take "eating locally and sustainably" to heart - to live and cook in tune with the seasons and in harmony with nature.
+It's a philosophy that I love too!
+However it isn't easy being a strict "locavore," especially when you're a chef that lives in Denmark, Finland, Norway, Iceland or Sweden - where the winters are relentlessly long and frigid.
+Still, for many chefs, the challenges of the native climate have spurred their creativity and intensified their resolve to cook what nature has to offer.

 Fresh haddock fillets are baked an a bed of shredded vegetables and topped with delicious lemon almond gremolata l www.panningtheglobe.com

-Some key points: “…..base our cooking on ingredients and produce whose characteristics are particularly excellent in our climates, landscapes and waters and to reflect the changing of the seasons in the meals we make….combine the demand for good taste with modern knowledge of health and well-being…..promote animal welfare and a sound production process in our seas, on our farmland and in the wild.”
-(This is fantastic – love it!)
+• "Base our cooking on ingredients and produce whose characteristics are particularly excellent in our climates, landscapes and waters and to reflect the changing of the seasons in the meals we make."

 Fresh haddock fillets are baked an a bed of shredded vegetables and topped with delicious lemon almond gremolata l www.panningtheglobe.com